In the main menu, click Inventory > Deals.

-(Guaranteed deals only) Select the ads that will be used for the deal and create a default programmatic guaranteed (PG) placement.
+(Guaranteed deals only) Select the ads that to use for the deal and create a default programmatic guaranteed (PG) placement.

-Default PG placements ensure that your deal will always return a bid for every bid request.
-If you don’t create a default PG placement, then any placements that target the deal won’t place bids unless they’re set up correctly.
+Default PG placements ensure that your deal always returns a bid for each bid request.
+If you don’t create a default PG placement, then any placements that target the deal don’t place bids unless they’re set up correctly.
 You should always create a default PG placement.
 In the Placements view, default PG placements have a Sub-type column value of “PG Default.”

 You can optionally use the deal as an inventory target in additional placements but must set them up correctly to place bids.

 In the Ad & Campaign Selection settings, select the ads that will be used for the deal:

 Select the advertiser, campaign, and ad type.
 Optionally select an ad status by which to filter the ads.

 From the list of available ads, select the check box next to each ad to use for the deal.

 Enter the placement name.

 (Optional) Edit the placement settings, including overwriting the default bid, which is automatically populated with the CPM value from the deal; changing the date range; or attaching more ads.